A pretty simple and useful plugin, Page Template Dashboard lets see you what templates your…

 How’s It Work?

 When you install and activate the plugin, it will just start to work.
 If you are logged in, visit any post or page on your website and hover over any part of the post.
 When you do you’ll see a bar appear on the left side, with a button that says “Edit.”
 Click on this, and the WYSIWYG editor will pop up and you can start editing the post.

-On the back-end there is a settings page called Front-end Editor.
-On the left side of the page you will see a list of editable types of content, title, content, excerpt, custom fields etc., with a checkbox next to each.
-By default all fields except “Site Title and Description” will be editable.
+On the back-end, there is a settings page called Front-end Editor.
+On the left side of the page, you will see a list of editable types of content, title, content, excerpt, custom fields etc., with a checkbox next to each.
+By default, all fields except “Site Title and Description” will be editable.
 Simply uncheck any boxes if you do not want those fields to be editable.
 On the right side, you can disable the WYSIWYG editor altogether, or “Edit all post fields at once.”
 This second option will change things a little.
-When you click on any piece of content to edit it on the front-end, all of the field will become editable at the same time, so you won’t have to keep saving different pieces and moving around the page.
+When you click on any piece of content to edit it on the front-end, all of the fields will become editable at the same time, so you won’t have to keep saving different pieces and moving around the page.

 Costs, Caveats, Etc.